towercomputers/toweros/README.md

 $> tower provision <computer-name> --online --image <image-path-generated-with-build-tower-image>
 ```

 Keyboard, time zone and wifi parameters are retrieved from the the thin client.
-You can customize them with the
-appropriate argument (see `./tower.py provision --help`).
+You can customize them with the appropriate argument (see `./tower.py provision --help`).

-### Execute a command in one of the host
+### 2. Execute a command in one of the computer

 A terminal command line with `ssh`: